-Listed below are the recommended course of actions emanating from this formal Flood Investigation Report.
-All the actions are simply initial recommendations that require discussing in detail to determine their true feasibility.
+Listed below are the recommendations emanating from this formal Section 19 Flood Investigation Report.
+All the recommendations are simply initial recommendations that require discussing in detail to determine their true feasibility.

-It is important to note that it is for the relevant responsible body or persons to assess each recommendation in terms of the legal obligation, resource implications, priority and cost/benefit analysis of undertaking such action.
+It is important to note that it is for the relevant responsible body or persons to assess each recommendation in terms of the legal obligation, funding, resource implications, priority and cost/benefit analysis of undertaking such action.

-The recommendations may be included within the Action Plan linked to the Local Flood Risk Management Strategy or in the relevant risk management authority's future work programmes, as appropriate.
+The recommendations may be included within the action plan linked to the Local Flood Risk Management Strategy or in the relevant risk management authority's future work programmes, as appropriate.

-Authorities should work together Look into funding opportunities to carry out the listed actions.
+Authorities should work together to look into funding opportunities to carry out the listed recommendations.
 There are multiple funding sources which could contribute to schemes and improvement works going forward.
-The majority schemes will require elements of partnership working and contributions to be successfully funded.
+The majority of schemes will require elements of partnership working and contributions to be successfully funded.
 They are likely to need to provide multiple benefits such as improving flood resilience whilst also managing water levels, reducing drought risks, helping nature recovery as well as climate adaptation.